Engagement and Advocacy

 It has launched important initiatives during COP conferences.
 IDF representatives help drive calls to action and join panels to share knowledge and influence policy that helps close protection gaps.

-It engages governments, multilateral institutions, the private sector, and civil society to demonstrate how its work supports the implementation and scaling of risk analytics, risk reduction, and risk financing solutions in EMDEs.
-To help build future-ready nations.
+IDF also engages governments, multilateral institutions, the private sector, and civil society to demonstrate how its work supports the implementation and scaling of risk analytics, risk reduction, and risk financing solutions in EMDEs.

 In this effort it collaborates with members and partners such as BMZ, UNDP, the UK’s Centre for Disaster Protection, the Risk Informed Early Action Partnership (REAP), among others.
+To help build future-ready nations.

 G20